Tax planning means different things to different people.

 — A CPA/accountant/EA typically thinks of tax planning as doing a tax return for a client and sending them the bill for the taxes due.
 Some might recommend a SEP IRA or SIMPLE Plan, but they typically do not deal with real tax planning.

 — An attorney thinks of tax planning as doing someone’s living trusts so the client can maximize estate tax exemptions.

 — A financial planner/insurance advisor typically thinks of tax planning as the use of a 401(k) plan.

-What Advanced Tax Consulting, LLC does is quite unique.
-When we deal with tax planning we hit on a number of different topics (many unique) to make sure we are being PROACTIVE not REACTIVE when it comes to tax planning.
+What Advanced Tax Consulting, LLC does is individually customized.
+When we deal with tax planning we hit on a number of different topics to make sure we are being PROACTIVE not REACTIVE when it comes to tax planning.
 We accomplish our client’s objective through a professional team approach.

 Advanced Tax Consulting, LLC offers their expert planning on the following tax benefits and more.

 Cost Segregation is a commonly used strategic tax planning tool that allows companies and individuals who have constructed, purchased, expanded or remodeled any kind of real estate to increase cash flow by accelerating depreciation deductions and deferring federal and state income taxes.

 “Conservation easement” is the generic term for easements granted for outdoor recreation, natural habitat, open space, scenic and historic preservation of land and buildings.
 Conservation easements permanently restrict how land or buildings are used.
 The “deed of conservation easement” describes the conservation purpose(s), the restrictions and the permissible uses of the property.
 The deed must be recorded in the public record and must contain legally binding restrictions enforceable by the donee organization under state law.